wkorth/mapf-to-asprilo/README.md

 # asprilo-mapfConverter

-Provides a Python module for converting movingai's .map files to clingo compatible statements as well as a small application to use it from the shell.
+Provides a Python module for converting [movingai's .map files](https://www.movingai.com/benchmarks/index.html "www.movingai.com/benchmarks") to clingo compatible statements as well as a small application to use it from the shell.

+**Note that the upper left corner of the map will have the coordinates (1,1) in converted files, in contrast to the .map files, where it is usually (0,0).**

 _Requires Python 3.6 or above_